Khalid-X/Discord-bot-/README.md

 ## Infrastructure

+The bot was designed with a strong focus on backend engineering and scalable system architecture.
+It was built to be capable of tracking hundreds of thousands of users with the potential of tracking millions.

+The project required solving real-world engineering challenges such as:

+- API rate limits
+- Efficient caching
+- Real-time event processing
+- Database optimization
+- Scalable analytics storage
+- Large-scale data aggregation

 Data received from the Discord API is first stored in a **Redis batch system** before being written to the database every 30 seconds.
 The database currently contains **28 tables** used for tracking and caching.